 Remember that taking good care of your teeth and gums, monitoring your diet, and using effective health care products may help wash away that unpleasant dry-mouth feeling.

 Adina Jucan, D.D.S., is clinical director for Eastman Dental at Highland.
 She has extensive experience treating older adults and is an active member of the Special Care Dentistry Association and the American Geriatric Society.
-For more information, call (585) 341-6888, or visit our Eastman Institute for Oral Health website.
+For more information, call (585) 341-6888, or click here.